Brief History of Human Resources and HR Management

 During this period, the trade unions evolved.
 The trade unions changed the rules of the game.
 The employer got a strong partner to discuss with.
 Trade unions introduced many improvements at no significant costs for the employer.
 Today, trade unions are not as strong as they were used to be, but many organizations still benefit or suffer from a strong presence of trade unions in their factories.

-The real HR Revolution began in 60’s of the 20th century.
+The real HR Revolution began in 70’s of the 20th century (see Early HR Management).
 The technology and the globalization have changed the rules of the game.
 Most HR Functions are running complex HRIS solutions, which make information about employees available anywhere and anytime to managers and HR Professionals.

 The economy of the wealthy western countries shifted towards the services economy.
 The quality of services became the crucial competitive advantage.
 HR became necessary because the structure of the workforce changed.
 The leadership development was the right answer.

 Managers and leaders have to think global today; they have to understand to different cultural backgrounds.
 The corporate culture cannot be country specific; it has to reflect many nations working for the organization.
 This is a fantastic opportunity for Human Resources.
 Human Resources Management is global today.
 The global HR policies drive processes in different countries, but the processes produce comparable results.
 The employees relocate from country to country.